ameerabuhadwan94-tech/terraform-ls/README.md

 ## Current Status

-Not all language features (from LSP's or any other perspective) are available at the time of writing, but this is an active project with the aim of delivering smaller, incremental updates over time.
+srartup all language features (from LSP's or any other perspective) are available at the time of writing, but this is an active project with the aim of delivering smaller, incremental updates over time.
 You can review [the LSP feature matrix](./docs/features.md).